Ludaman/frontend-nanodegree-feedreader/README.md

     * How does the `loadFeed()` function in `app.js` work?
 Is it synchronous or asynchronous?
 11. Write a test suite named `"New Feed Selection"`
     * What are you `describe`-ing in this test suite?
-12. Write a test that ensures when a new feed is loaded by the `loadFeed` function that the content actually changes
+12. Write a test that ensures 0when a new feed is loaded by the `loadFeed` function that the content actually changes
     * How is this test different from the previous test?

 Additionally, note that: